corinnt/dripseq-peaks/README.md

 *Work in progress!
 BIOL1960 Independent Study project under Dr. Erica Larschan*
 ## To-Do:

-**Preprocessing Functions**
-- for Picard `mark_duplicates`, `REMOVE_DUPLICATES` or `REMOVE_SEQUENCING_DUPLICATES` or none at all?
-- decide between using GenPipes or Trimmomatic to trim adaptors and perform quality control
-- how to get FASTA files for adapter trimming?

 **Dependency Management and Oscar Compatibility**
-- see if `bedtools-2.30.0` release will run
-- else try compiling bedtools from source
-- else
-    switch to Docker image instead of Conda env;
+- see if `bedtools-2.30.0` release will run else try compiling bedtools from source else switch to Docker image instead of Conda env;
     use brew install bedtools
 - confirm Oscar will use -x64 arch
 - finish SLURM batch script for Oscar
 - finish Oscar use instructions
+- check if Oscar already has commandline tools

 **Next Directions**
 - test on data from original paper [RNA-DNA strand exchange by the Drosophila Polycomb complex PRC2](https://www.nature.com/articles/s41467-020-15609-x)